kyosek/CFXplorer/README.rst

 Limitations
 -----------

-- Currently, FOCUS can only be applied to scikit-learn `DecisionTreeClassifier`, `RandomForestClassifier` and `AdaBoostClassifier`.
+- Currently, Focus-cfe can only be applied to scikit-learn ``DecisionTreeClassifier``, ``RandomForestClassifier`` and ``AdaBoostClassifier``.
 - While categorical features may be included in the feature set, it is important to note that the interpretation of changes in categorical features, such as transitioning from age 40 to 20, may not provide meaningful insights.
-- The input features should be scaled to the range of 0 and 1 before applying FOCUS.
-Therefore, it is necessary to transform the features prior to using FOCUS.
-However, this scaling process may introduce some additional complexity when interpreting the features after applying FOCUS.
+- The input features should be scaled to the range of 0 and 1 before applying Focus-cfe.
+Therefore, it is necessary to transform the features prior to using Focus-cfe.
+However, this scaling process may introduce some additional complexity when interpreting the features after applying Focus-cfe.

 Documentation
 -------------